FabioFGBuono/FabioFGBuono/README.md

 ![Coffee](https://img.shields.io/badge/Fueled%20by-Coffee-brown)
 ![Entropy](https://img.shields.io/badge/Entropy-Increasing-black)

-### ***_All the work presented here is not intended as being in development, it is an idea shared with the public unless explicitly stated otherwise.
-All repositories should be understood as conceptual showcases_***
+### _All the work presented here is not intended as being in development, it is an idea shared with the public unless explicitly stated otherwise.
+All repositories should be understood as conceptual showcases_...

+***Despite all this, EVERYTHING works and everything is written at the state of the art of technology, at least as far as I know (I hope) :P***

 ---